![]() |

 Each year, your company should receive a notice from HMRC to file a company tax return.
 Even though your accountant will be doing the calculations, it is ultimately your responsibility to ensure it is filed correctly and on time.

-Your accountant will fill in your company's corporation tax return (CT600).
-Since 1st April 2011, all returns must be filed online.
+Your accountant will also submit your company’s corporation tax return (CT600).

 How do accounting periods work?